F4FXL/smart-group-server-xl/README.md

-smart-group-server
+smart-group-server-xl
 ==================

+## Our Vision
+To provide Smart Groups on every ircddb based network in order to offer a continuous experience to radio users.

 ## Introduction

+The original smart-group-server is based from G4KLX's original Starnet software by N7TAE.
+While it was written expressly for the Quadnet ircddb network this fork aims to provide an ircddb network agnostic smart group server.
+Since there are still dozens of repeaters out there not running on Quadnet but only on ircddb.net our vision is to offer a software allowing groups to ba avaialble from every network.
+Users should not be impaired by a balkanized system.

+** Original text from N7TAE **
-This smart-group-server is based on an original idea by John Hays K7VE for a routing group server he called **STARnet Digital**.
+>“This smart-group-server is based on an original idea by John Hays K7VE for a routing group server he called **STARnet Digital**.
 This idea was first coded by Jonathan G4KLX and he called the resulting program **StarNetServer**.
 The smart-group-server is derrived from Jonathan's code and still contains his original copyrights and GPLV#2 license.
 This new implementation of a group routing server has many improvements and new features compared to its predecessor.
 The main features for the end-user is that Smart Groups allow a user to "listen first" before transmitting and also be able to see the status of the Smart Groups and users.
 The smart-group-server can now also handle connections from mobile clients (hotspots that get their internet connection from a cellphone).
 The most useful feature for provider is that a single smart-group-server can serve both DCS- **and** DExtra-linked groups and only the required UDP ports are created.
-In addtion, by using the remote control application, Smart Groups can be unlinked and linked dynamically, freeing and reallocating resources as required.
-It was designed expressly for QuadNet.
-The smart-group-server interact with QuadNet using new IRC messages to provide additional information that will typically be display on the ROUTING GROUPS web page at openquad.net.
-The smart-group-server may not function proplerly on other IRCDDB networks.
+In addtion, by using the remote control application, Smart Groups can be unlinked and linked dynamically, freeing and reallocating resources as required."

-### What's New

-* **V# 180407** A bug has been fixed where if you use the "LOGOFF in the text field" method of logging off a smart-group-server, the ROUTING GROUPS page was not being updated properly.

-* **V# 180401** In some situations, the smart-group-server does not "following" a user if he switches repeaters.
-It was clear that the *last repeater used* cache was not being updated properly.
-This has been fixed by cleaning up how the user cache is used in the CGroupHandler class.

-* **V# 180322** The smart-group-server is now compatible with mobile hotspots!
-You should be able to route to any Smart Group from a smart-phone-tethered hotspot.
-Thanks goes to Colby Ross, W1BSB for helping with this very important new capability!

-* **V# 180218** The CRepeaterHandler class has been removed from the project, along with the CDDDataHandler and DCCSHandler classes.
-A crash bug, where someone would try to link to a Smart Group module, has been fixed.

-* **V# 180205** There was a benign bug causing some linked groups not to properly receive polls from X-reflectors, causing these groups to do an unnecessary re-link at the end of each poll inactivity timer.
-This has been fixed.
-I introduced this bug when I did major modifications to the C-Handler, C-ProtocolHandler and C-ProtcolHandlerPool classes.
-The C-ProtocolHandlerPool classes now use a std::list to keep the C-ProtcolHandler instances, instead of a static array.
-I consider this release the first public release compareable to what some would call *Version 1.0.0*.

-* **V# 180203** A buffer overflow error has been fixed in CConnectData.
-I introduced this bug when replacing wxWidgets.
-(I wish the standard library had a format or sprint class method for std::string!
-It's probably the only thing that wxWidgets has over the C++11 standard library.)
-Now it's fixed.

-* **V# 180118** Smart Groups can now be linked and unlinked by the sgsremote program.
-See the README of my sgs-remote git repository.
-You need to unlink before you link and once you unlink a Smart Group you can link it to either an XRF or a DCS reflector.
-Also **the format of the configuration file has changed**.
-The callsign and address parameters have been moved from the ircddb section to a new section called gateway.
-See the example.cfg file for more information.
-Finally, the install section of the Makefile has been separated into two pieces, one to get the latest Host*.txt files and another to install the smart-group-server program and configuration files, see below.

-* **V# 180103** The smart-group-server now supports linking both DExtra and DCS reflectors to different channels *in the same server instance*.
-The compile time switches for DEXTRA_LINK and DCS_LINK are gone.
-If you need an unlinked channel, don't define a *reflector* parameter in the configuration.

-* **V# 180101** There is no hard limit on how many channels you can have running on a single smart-group-server.
-There is a practical limit.
-For instance, you could run out of ports for DExtra or DCS linking.
-There is also a performance limit when there are so many channels, servicing a single time slice takes longer than a D-Star frame.
-I don't know when this will happen.
-Resource allocation is much more efficient.
-DExtra and DCS resource are only allocated for the channels defined in the configuration file.

-* **Original Version** The underlying IRCDDB version has been upgraded to 2.0.0 and supports new IRC Messages that the smart-group-server uses to communicate the channel states to the Quadnet Servers.
-The dependancy on wxWidgets is gone!

 ## Server OS Requirements